AndreasJacobsen/atm/README.md

 - NodeJS
 - MySQL or MariaDB database with at least one existing user There needs to be a database named `users`

+To generate the tables run the [userschema.sql](./config/userschema.sql) from the config folder in the users database
 Example SQL query to insert the one required user:

 ```SQL
 INSERT INTO atmUsers (UserID, CreatedAt, Address, SSN, fName, lName) VALUES (0,"1991-03-25 10:11:12","Pilestredet 52", 110391387, "Anna", "Sethnes");